ctokheim/PrimerSeq-Website/getting_started.md

 You can perform In-Silico PCR on the genome (not shown) instead of UCSC's transcripts by selecting *"Genome"* from the *"Select Type"* dropdown.
 This may be necessary if you are using a GTF file from other sources like Ensembl.
-You will need to significantly increase the *Max Product Size* since the producct lengths will include introns.
+You will need to significantly increase the *Max Product Size* since the product lengths will include introns.